smapiot/piral/docs/commands/build-pilet.md

 ### `source`

-Sets the source index.tsx file for collecting all the information.
+Sets the source pilet path for collecting all the information.

 - Type: `string`